German Verbs

 He has a cat.

-Now you're ready to move on to the next lesson, on German declension.
+Well done!
+You’re building simple sentences in German!
+Now you're ready for the next lesson on German declension.